The importance of quality when booking your photographer

 You always get what you pay for in life .

 I always try and make my photography affordable and , when compared to work of a similar quality , presented on similar products , we are actually really good value for money , but we can't and don't try and compete with the low budget end of the market , as we can't produce the highest quality without charging for the extra time it takes to do this .
 I see photography as a luxury item and if clients are looking to have something that is going to hang on the wall of their home for many years , then I will always endeavour to make sure we give them the very best photography we can .
-We will look after your images from capture to final output and we only use the very best companies to produce our work , this ensures that you get the highest quality possible , this can cost a little more , but when it comes to baby , child and family photography , I think the investment is well worth it .
+We will look after your images from capture to final output and we only use the very best companies to produce our work , this ensures that you get the highest quality possible , this can cost a little more , but when it comes to baby , child , family and wedding photography , I think the investment is well worth it .
 Much like anything in life , you only get what you pay for , but you can have a high quality image , ready to go on your wall , for as little as £105.00 .